TamasSzalisznyi/tech-interview-workbook-TamasSzalisznyi/docs/module_advanced_enterprise_general.md

 #### How would you separate data storage code and business logic code (which uses stored data) in an application?
-With layered architectural technique, interface, dependency injection e.g. DAO pattern is a good solution for separating them
+With layered architectural technique, interface, dependency injection e.g. DAO pattern is a good solution for separating them MVC - Model - View - Controller programming paradigm.

 ## Computer science

 ### Data Structures
 #### What is the difference between Stack and Queue data structure?
-Stack is a kind of queue both are a kind of a collection.
+Stack is a kind of queue both are a kind of collection.

 Stack: elements are added to the top of the stack and the next element also coming from the top of the stack.
 FILO
 Queue: elements are added to the end of the stack and the next element coming from the top.
 FIFO